-A biannual dental examination at Fort Bend Dental in Missouri City, TX, typically includes an oral cancer screening, helping us to detect the disease earlier.
+A biannual dental examination at Fort Bend Dental, premiere practice with offices in Missouri City, Richmond, and Rosenberg, TX, typically includes an oral cancer screening, helping us to detect the disease earlier.
 Patients at risk may receive more regular screenings, including those who smoke or have a family history of oral cancer.
 Because this disease is undetectable to the untrained eye, an in-depth screening using advanced technology can detect it in its earliest stages.
 When caught early, treatment is more manageable and patients have a greater chance of survival.

 What is an Oral Cancer Screening?